ejangi/ziplock/docs/technical/validation-implementation.md

 7. Save repaired archive if changes were made
 8. Load credentials from validated repository

+For detailed configuration options and examples, see the [Configuration Guide](configuration.md).

 #### Validation Integration:
 ```rust
 // Create validator with configuration settings